 Did you grow up having doubts about your self esteem or personal worth?
 When things went wrong in your family, did you tend to be the fall guy?
+Did one or more members of your family, especially a parent, routinely criticize, blame or shame you, like you could do nothing right?
+Did other family members go along with this treatment or join the blame game?
 Do you find yourself encountering recurring disrespect from friends or colleagues?
 Do you feel unsure of yourself and/or have difficulty experiencing trust in relationships?
 Are you drawn to people who repeatedly hurt you, act irresponsibly or let you down?

 - You are held responsible for family problems, conflicts or challenges, even if they have nothing to do with you.
 Other people blame you for their actions.
 You may end up feeling a lot of shame for being ‘the bad guy’, and/or anger for being blamed for negative family dynamics.

 - You are attacked and disbelieved if you tell the truth and ‘blow the whistle’ on negative and/or inappropriate family dynamics.
 You are accused of being a trouble maker by pointing out reality.

 - There has been a history of one or more family members being verbally, emotionally or physically abusive towards you.
 Other family members seem to accept this, look the other way or join in when you are bullied or aggressed against like this.
 You may feel like the ‘black sheep’ of the family.

 - You find yourself repeatedly being accused of behavior the scapegoater is engaged in.
 For example, a family member repeatedly yells at you, and then accuses you of being abusive.
 Or you behave thoughtfully and are then told “all you care about is yourself”.